 13 December 2019

-Press release from UiT – The Arctic University of Norway and UNIS
+Press release from the University Centre in Svalbard (UNIS) and UiT – The Arctic University of Norway

 Solar proton events (SPEs) are large eruptions of high energy particles from the Sun that, in the case of Earth-directed SPEs, cause large-scale ionisation in the Earth’s middle atmosphere.
 The ionisation in the Earth’s middle atmosphere leads to chemical changes, changes in the energy budget of the middle atmosphere, and radio wave absorption.
 The accurate implementation of the spatial impact of solar protons and other particle ionisation sources in climate models is necessary to understand the role of energetic particle precipitation in natural climate variability.
 Proton precipitation is typically implemented in climate models as uniform precipitation poleward of a static latitude, although in reality, the access of solar energetic particles into the Earth’s atmosphere is limited in geomagnetic latitude by the particles’ energy, the varying conditions of the interplanetary magnetic field and the solar wind, and the distortion of the Earth’s magnetic field.